jonhadfield/soba/README.md

 |:----------------|:---------------------------------------------------------------|
 | clone (default) | Clone the remote and compare latest bundle                     |
 | refs            | Compare refs without downloading (available since soba 1.1.4)  |
+To use Bitbucket Server or another custom endpoint, set `BITBUCKET_APIURL` with the API URL.

 ### Gitea